-ACTION RM-I.2 (1993 CCMP)
+ACTION RM-1.2 (1993 CCMP)

-Provide a long...term administrative home and regular funding for the Research Enhancement Program (REP).
+Provide a long-term administrative home and regular funding for the Research Enhancement Program (REP).

-Who: Interagency Ecological Studies Program (IESP), San Francisco Estuarine Institute (SFEI), Aquatic Habitat Institute, the University of California, Stanford University, and other public and private academic institutions
+Who: Interagency Ecological Studies Program, San Francisco Estuary Institute, Aquatic Habitat Institute, the University of California, Stanford University, and other public and private academic institutions

-What: Increase academic and agency involvement in estuarine research by providing a long-term administrative home for the REP, which will include regular funding and contracting mechanisms.
-The SFEI could provide such a service for this program.
-The REP, established by IESP and co-sponsored by SFEP, should be continued in order to fund needed basic and applied research on the Estuary.
+What: Increase academic and agency involvement in estuarine research by providing a long-term administrative home for the Research Enhancement Program, which will include regular funding and contracting mechanisms.
+The San Francisco Estuary Institute could provide such a service for this program.
+The Research Enhancement Program, established by the Interagency Ecological Studies Program and co-sponsored by the San Francisco Estuary Project, should be continued in order to fund needed basic and applied research on the Estuary.